Concepts

 The equivalent of a function used in a spreadsheet formula.

 Combines matrices to obtain matrices.
-If one of
+If

-happens in a spreadsheet).
+(exactly how it happens in a spreadsheet).

 Functions cannot contain composite formulas.
 It is anyway possible to

-enter composite formulas in Matrex: the expression parser translates
+enter composite formulas in Matrex: the expression

-formulas in a set of functions and intermediate matrices which are added
+parser translates formulas in a set of functions and

-to the functions and matrices trees in the project.
+matrices trees in the project.

-Used in: Function Editor, Function
+Used in: Function

-Viewer.
+Editor, Function Viewer.

 Parameters:

 Some functions need some “non matrix” parameters.
-For example the “query”
+For example

-function that queries the database and returns the result set as a set of
+the “query” function that queries the database and returns the

-vectors, needs the SQL query text as parameter.
+result set as a set of vectors, needs the SQL query text as

 Tree: